 If your shares are held in street name, your bank, broker or other nominee may under certain circumstances vote your shares if you do not timely instruct your broker, bank, or other nominee how to vote your shares.
 Banks, brokers and other nominees can vote your unvoted shares on routine matters, but cannot vote such shares on non-routine matters.
 If you do not timely provide voting instructions to your bank, broker, or other nominee to vote your shares, your bank, broker, or other nominee may, on routine matters, either vote your shares or leave your shares unvoted.
-The election of directors (Proposal 1) is a non-routine matter.
-The ratification of the selection of our independent registered public accounting firm (Proposal 2) is a routine matter.
-We encourage you to provide voting instructions to your bank, broker, or other nominee.
-This ensures that your shares will be voted at the Annual Meeting according to your instructions.
+The election of directors (Proposal No. 1), the advisory approval of the compensation of the Company's named executive officers (Proposal No. 2) and the advisory indication of the preferred frequency of stockholder advisory votes on the compensation of the Company's named executive officers (Proposal No. 3) are non-routine matters.
+The ratification of the selection of our independent registered public accounting firm (Proposal No. 4) is a routine matter.
+We encourage you to provide voting instructions to your bank, broker, or other nominee will be voted at the Annual Meeting according to your instructions.
 You should receive directions from your bank, broker, or other nominee about how to submit your proxy to them at the time you receive the Notice.